new5558/trading-behavioral-biases-detector-thai/README.md

 # trading-behavioral-biases-detector-thai

 ## Problem
-Since the global 2020 pandemic, trading has become the new normal for many Thais in both [Stock](https://www.bangkokpost.com/business/2048747/sharp-rise-in-online-trading-on-stock-market) and [Cryptocurrency](https://www.bangkokpost.com/business/2103539/april-sees-surge-in-retail-cryptocurrency-traders) markets.
+Since the global 2020 pandemic, trading has become the new normal for many Thais both in [Stock](https://www.bangkokpost.com/business/2048747/sharp-rise-in-online-trading-on-stock-market) and [Cryptocurrency](https://www.bangkokpost.com/business/2103539/april-sees-surge-in-retail-cryptocurrency-traders) markets.
 To illustrate, online accounts trading on the Thai stock market nearly doubled last year (Bangkokpost).
-However, most of new traders tend to have very little or no exprience in trading, let alone skills to survive the dynamic of financial markets.
-One of the skills inexperienced trader crave for is trading psychology, understanding of themself.
-Traditional way to optimally learn trading psychology is to let professional coach review your trade, but most trader don't have access to professional coach.
+However, most of the new traders tend to have very little or no experience in trading, let alone skills to survive the dynamic of financial markets.
+One of the skills inexperienced traders crave is trading psychology, understanding of themself.
+A traditional way to optimally learn trading psychology is to let a professional coach review your trade, but most traders don't have access to a professional coach.

 ## Proposed solution